bitnulleins/excel2json/README.md

 This online tool helps to convert Excel XLSX files **GDPR-friendly** to JSON with the following features:

--   📊 Convert Excel XLSX files to JSON
+-   📊 Convert Excel XLSX and CSV files to JSON
 -   💻 Direct conversion in-memory on browser without server
--   🗄️ Can handle large Excel files (>1MB)
+-   🗄️ Can handle large Excel files (>100MB)
 -   ⌛️ Fast and easy-to-use frontend
 -   🔐 GDPR friendly for company data sheets

 **No required setup or installation**, just open the 🔄 [**Excel2JSON**](https://bitnulleins.github.io/excel2json/) GitHub Page in browser.

+> [!WARNING]
+> Please be patient if you upload a large Excel / CSV file for processding.

 ## Compatibility